-- Leveraging private investment and PPPs in ICT interventions - Use of blended finance to crowd in private capital for digital infrastructure - Use of senior and subordinated loans, equity participations and guarantees to promote digital infrastructure and digital services - Harnessing ADF resources to support its interventions in the ICT sector, in line with new ADF-15 replenishment and operational priorities, both in form of policy-based and project loans/grants - Use of bilateral Trust Funds to meet requests from all African Countries to support innovative projects in digital infrastructure and digital services - Establishing a dedicated ICT Trust Fund to complement Bank's response to pre-investment studies for regional ICT projects, by financing key activities of the strategy - Providing seed funds to kick-start ICT small scale projects such as digital health, digital education, digital agriculture, etc. on the continent using bilateral funds and support local ICT innovation. - The use of the Africa Investment Forum platform to advance projects to bankable stages. - Mobilize financial resources by strengthening regional cooperation and multi stakeholder partnerships and promotion of public and private partnerships - Create incentives for foreign investments

-- Promote the development of domestic finance by providing support to local entrepreneurs and investors - Develop innovative approaches for the creation and management of universal access/service funds. - Develop dedicated funding mechanisms for digital transformation
+- Leveraging private investment and PPPs in ICT interventions - Use of blended finance to crowd in private capital for digital infrastructure - Use of senior and subordinated loans, equity participations and guarantees to promote digital infrastructure and digital services - Use of bilateral Trust Funds to meet requests from all African Countries to support innovative projects in digital infrastructure and digital services - Establishing a dedicated ICT Trust Fund to complement response to pre-investment studies for regional ICT projects, by financing key activities of the strategy - Providing seed funds to kick-start ICT small scale projects such as digital health, digital education, digital agriculture, etc. on the continent using bilateral funds and support local ICT innovation. - The use of the Africa Investment Forum platform to advance projects to bankable stages. - Mobilize financial resources by strengthening regional cooperation and multi stakeholder partnerships and promotion of public and private partnerships - Create incentives for foreign investments - Encourage RECs to maximize on economies of scale in submitting funding proposal and calling for investment - Promote the development of domestic finance by providing support to local entrepreneurs and investors - Develop innovative approaches for the creation and management of universal access/service funds. - Develop dedicated funding mechanisms for digital transformation

-C. Private Sector Engagement
+D. Private Sector & Civil Society Engagement